-Sa mple Questions Ru les & Policy • Are there any appropriate security policy, guidelines or procedures established? • Do the existing security policy/procedures/guidelines adequately state what are allowed or not allowed to do? • Are staff and users informed of their obligation with regard to the relevant laws, security policy and procedures before giving access rights? • Are the security policy/guidelines/procedures readily available to users? • Are there any ongoing monitor and review on these security documents? • Is all the software used in the system complying with the existing intellectual property rights and licensing agreements? • Are all the rules and policy correctly followed and observed? • Are these security documents regularly reviewed to address the threats emerged from new technologies?
-Sys stem Service Usage & Support • Does the system solely used for performing official duties and no massive violation in usage? • Are all the users adequately trained for using the systems/services offered to them? • Are there any written application and authorisation procedures for applying and granting the rights for using the service or system? • Do the service vendors provide a reliable supporting service?
+General Control Checklist Testing Methods Supporting Evidence Implemented?
+(Y/N/NA) Effective?
+(Y/N/NA) Rules & Policy Are there any appropriate security policy, guidelines or procedures established?
+Do the existing security policy/procedures/guidelines adequately state what are allowed or not allowed to do?
+Are staff and users informed of their obligation with regard to the relevant laws, security policy and procedures before giving access rights?
+Are the security policy/guidelines/procedures readily available to users?
+Are there any ongoing monitor and review on these security documents?
+Is all the software used in the system complying with the existing intellectual property rights and licensing agreements?
+Are all the rules and policy correctly followed and observed?
+Review security policies and procedures against systems/practices Interview staff to check awareness and compliance with policies Verify policies are accessible to all users Copies of security policies/procedures Training/awareness records acknowledging policies Meeting minutes reviewing policies

+General Control Checklist Testing Methods Supporting Evidence Implemented?
+(Y/N/NA) Effective?
+(Y/N/NA) Are these security documents regularly reviewed to address the threats emerged from new technologies?
+System Service Usage & Support 1 Does the system solely used for performing official duties and no massive violation in usage?
+Are all the users adequately trained for using the systems/services offered to them?
+Are there any written application and authorisation procedures for applying and granting the rights for using the service or system?
+Do the service vendors provide a reliable supporting service?
 Is appropriate protection given on the IT assets provided by service vendors?

-- Is appropriate protection given on the IT assets provided by service vendors? - Is the service vendor's performance properly monitored, controlled and reviewed?
+Is the service vendor's performance properly monitored, controlled and reviewed?
+Review system logs to check for misuse Interview users and check training records Review application/authorisation records for services Interview vendors and review contracts Monitor vendor performance metrics System logs analysed for misuse patterns Training records and curricula Service application/approval records